 When Internal Recovery Fails: The Tipping Point

 Most businesses wait too long.
-The internal credit team follows up politely because they don't want to damage the relationship.
-The sales team asks credit to "give them more time" because there's a new contract in discussion.
-Meanwhile, recovery probability drops 5-10% every month.
-By the time the decision to engage an agency is made, the debt is 6-12 months old and significantly harder to recover.
+The internal credit team follows up politely because they don’t want to damage the relationship.
+The sales team asks credit to ‘give them more time.’
+Meanwhile, recovery probability drops 5–10% every month.
+The optimal handoff point: 60–90 days past due, after internal follow-up has failed to produce payment or a credible payment commitment.

 What the Agency Brings That You Don’t Have

 Licensed authority.
 A demand from your credit department is part of the commercial relationship.
 A demand from a licensed collection agency is a signal that the commercial relationship has been subordinated to a legal one.
-This shift changes the debtor's calculation — they're no longer managing a supplier, they're responding to a licensed third party with enforcement powers.
+Enforcement infrastructure.
+The agency can escalate to court proceedings, bank freezing, asset attachment, and travel bans.
+Debtor intelligence.
+The agency knows whether the debtor is paying other creditors while stalling you.
+Whether their trade licence is current.

 The Recovery Process